 Nearly 6.2 million workers were on furlough from their jobs in August 2020, according to the U.S. Bureau of Labor Statistics (BLS).
 While that number decreased to 1.25 million by August 2021, between 15-22% of all unemployed persons throughout 2021 were on furlough.

-A Flexible Spending Account (FSA) is an excellent financial tool that helps millions of workers cover out-of-pocket healthcare expenses.
-Sponsored through an employer, an FSA is usually funded through a payroll deduction each pay period over the course of the plan year.
-When an employee’s job status changes due to a layoff, change in employer, or retirement, the FSA benefits stay behind.
+A Flexible Spending Account (FSA) is a financial tool that helps workers cover out-of-pocket healthcare expenses.
+In 2021, there are 31.7 million FSA accounts in force.
+FSAs are sponsored by employers and typically funded through payroll deductions spread over the plan year.
+IRS rules dictate that when an employee’s job status changes due to layoff, termination, or retirement, FSA benefits stay behind.
 Furloughed employees may wonder how their status impacts FSA availability.

 What happens when I’m reinstated?

 Once an employee returns to paid status, payroll deductions usually resume.
 Missed deductions while on furlough may be made up by taking a lump sum out of a single payroll.
 Another way to make up the difference is to recalculate per-paycheck deductions to spread the total missed contribution amount over remaining pay periods in the plan year.

 Can I change my FSA election because of a furlough?